Lal4Tech/IBM-Data-Engineering/course_1_introduction_to_data_engineering/README.md

     - Usecases: eCommerce platforms, medical records storage, CRM platforms and analytics platforms.
     - eg: MongoDB, DocumentDB, CouchDB, Cloudant
   - Column based
-    - Data is stored in cells groupd as columns of data instead of rows.
+    - Data is stored in cells grouped as columns of data instead of rows.
     - A logical grouping of columns is referred to as a column family.
     - As all cells corresponding to a column are saved as a continuous disk entry, making access and search easier and faster.
     - Use cases: systes that required heavy write requests, storing time-series data, weather data and IoT data.